SultanAhmmed/Scripts-for-daily-life/Live Server for Coders/Readme.md

-Here’s a sample `README.md` file for your **Live Server HTML/CSS/JS Project** that you can modify based on your specific project details:

----

 # 🚀 Live Server HTML/CSS/JavaScript Project

 This project is a simple setup for building and testing front-end applications using **HTML**, **CSS**, and **JavaScript** with **Live Server** integration.
 It enables real-time preview and automatic browser refresh on file changes, speeding up the front-end development process.